Charles-Xie/hoi_analysis_tool/README.md

 ## Note

 This visualization tool was originally developed by [Yue Hu](https://scholar.google.com/citations?user=XBbwb78AAAAJ&hl=zh-CN) and Chi Xie for research purpose in 2021.
-It it not maintained anymore.
+It is not maintained anymore.